 “Cities aren’t built to accommodate female bodies, female needs, female desires.
 In this rich, engaging book the feminist geographer Leslie Kern envisions how we might transform the ‘city of men’ into a city for everyone.
 Let’s all move there immediately.”
 Lauren Elkin, author of Flaneuse

 “Feminist City is brilliant because of the ways it lays out, quite clearly, the fact that cities are designed to discriminate in both overt and hidden ways and that it’s possible to imagine something new—something that is more inclusive of different bodies and experiences.”
-Evette Dionne, Bitch
+Evette Dionne, former editor in chief of Bitch

 Hazlitt: ‘The Promises of Pleasure, Freedom, Excitement, Opportunity, and Encounter’: An Interview with Leslie Kern